rettichschnidi/clang-misracpp2008/README.md

 Installation
 ============

-It is assumend that you have already have compiled LLVM/Clang from SVN.
+It is assumed that you have already have compiled LLVM/Clang from SVN.
 To add clang-misracpp2008, the following steps are required:

     cd ~/${LLVM_CHECKOUT_FOLDER}/tools/clang/tools